google/exposure-notifications-server/docs/ios_device_check.md

 ## Verifying iOS devices using DeviceCheck

+**Important: Using the DeviceCheck API requires a valid and active Apple iOS Developer subscription.**

 Apple uses the [DeviceCheck API](https://developer.apple.com/documentation/devicecheck) to verify device integrity.
 As part of the DeviceCheck verification process, the server receives a token that is generated on the device to verify the iOS